kavita55/PowerBI_CaseStudy-/CustomerClassification/README.md

 ## Introduction

-Ninja Telecommunications is an Internet Service Provider in Nigeria.
+Ninja Telecommunications is an Internet Service Provider in Nigeria.<br>
-To support their revenue drive and marketing effort, they want to have a better understanding of their customers, especially with regards to how they use their Internet Data Plans.
+To support their revenue drive and marketing effort, they want to have a better understanding of their customers, especially with regards to how they use their Internet Data Plans.<br>
-Ninja Telecoms has over the past 6 months offered different types of Free Internet Data to their customers as incentives based on anything from new signups, data plans, locations and other special promos.
+Ninja Telecoms has over the past 6 months offered different types of Free Internet Data to their customers as incentives based on anything from new signups, data plans, locations and other special promos.<br>
-The company would like to be more efficient in their Free Data Offerings and has provided 6 months customer data for profiling before further analysis.
+The company would like to be more efficient in their Free Data Offerings and has provided 6 months customer data for profiling before further analysis.<br>

 ## Data Preparation